This comedian put on ‘SNL’ by himself. It’s a delirious glimpse of COVID-19 entertainment

 — "Ian" Abramson (@ianabramson) March 19, 2020

-Unfortunately, the entire show is not archived, so it exists today in gleefully anarchic fragments that give you a sense of Abramson’s unbelievable commitment to the bit.
+Unfortunately, the entire live show is not archived, so it exists today in gleefully anarchic fragments that give you a sense of Abramson’s unbelievable commitment to the bit.
+[UPDATE: See below for the YouTube playlist that Abramson posted on Sunday of pre-taped versions of his sketches.]

 Here’s a taste of the inevitable political cold open, with Anderson Cooper interviewing President Trump: